aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 and then rasterized with `egvtools::polygon2input()`.
 Once rasterized to input data, EGV is created with `egvtools::input2egv()`.
 To prevent from gaps at the edges, inderse distance weighted (power = 2) gap filling is implemented.
 To save disk space, intermediate input layer is unlinked.
+At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.

 ``` r